kiranbangde/Jenkins-/README.md

 The latest Jenkins version is 2.463, which was released weekly on June 18, 2024.
 This version requires Java 17 or newer.

+## What is CI/CD?

+Use CI/CD to automate your software development workflows and deploy better quality code, more often.
+Using a continuous and iterative process to build, test, and deploy helps avoid bugs and code failures.

 ## What is continuous interation ?

 ### Continuous integration = continous build + continuous test